The History of Fleer and SkyBox

 The Topps contracts contained exclusive rights to baseball cards sold with gum or candy, so Fleer simply packaged cards with team logo stickers.
 Donruss released a 1981 series that included a cardboard puzzle of Babe Ruth.

 Topps filed unsuccessful lawsuits against Fleer in 1982 and 1986 before capitulating.
 The end of the two-decade baseball card monopoly allowed new companies like Score and Upper Deck to enter the market.
-Topps stopped including gum with baseball cards after the 1991 series.
+Topps stopped including sticks of gum with baseball cards after 1991.

 1986 Fleer - 57 - Michael Jordan